 The FFG is your partner for research and development.
-These Guidelines are designed to support you in submitting your Cooperative Research and Development Project (R&D Project).
-It describes:
+These Guidelines are designed to support you in submitting your Exploratory Project.
+They describe:

 - how to obtain funding

 - what conditions must be met

 - how the application process works

 The goals and priorities, the budget and the submission deadlines that are relevant to your project are described in the corresponding call announcement.